tsalb/lwc-utils/README.md

 this._messageService.publish({key: 'supercoolevent', value: payload});
 ```

-And handled like this, composed on the template
+And handled like this, composed on the template:

 ```html
 <c-message-service